rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Setup K8S Cluster & Deploy Isecl-k8s-extensions

 Setup master and worker node for k8s.
 Worker node should be setup on SGX host machine.
-Master node can be any VM machine.
+Master node can be setup on any VM.

 Please note whatever hostname has been used on worker node while registering SGX_Agent with SHVS, use same node-name in join command.